 This tool scans through all incoming emails and addresses.
 With a reliable email service, any malicious addresses, links, or attachments are filtered before getting to your inbox.

-Additionally, all correspondences are protected using an end to end encryption.
+Additionally, all correspondences are protected using end-to-end encryption.
 This shields data from unintended recipients who may intercept it while it’s in transit.

 3. Subscribing to a VPN Service

 Installing a VPN is one of the various ways to make Bitcoin anonymous.
 A Virtual Private Network (VPN) protects you and your device from online snoopers and spies.

 For instance, a VPN can hide your cryptocurrency transactions from your internet service provider or any other third-party snooping.

 The private tunnel and data encapsulation keep you safe even when you are on a shared or public network.